October 8, 2025

 I didn't have to set up or manage infrastructure at all.
 It's fully serverless, so I could jump right in without provisioning clusters or worrying about scaling.
 That felt like a major win early on.

 The SQL interface made it approachable.
 Since it supports standard SQL, I didn't have to learn anything new.
 I liked being able to write familiar queries while still getting the performance boost that BigQuery offers.
-There is a built-in query editor on the web interface, which works fine for the most part.
+The web interface has a built-in query editor, which works fine for the most part.

 What I found genuinely helpful was the way it integrates with other Google services in the ecosystem.
 I've used it with GA4 and Google Data Studio, and the connections were very seamless and easy.
 You can also pull data from Google Cloud Storage, run models using BigQuery ML (right from the UI using SQL), and connect to tools like Looker or third-party platforms like Hevo or FiveTran.
 It feels like BigQuery is built to fit into a modern data stack without much friction.

 "I have been working with Google Cloud for the past two years and have used this platform to set up the infrastructure as per the business needs.
-Managing VMs, Databases, Kubernetes Clusters, Containerization etc played a significant role in considering it.
-The pay-as-you-go cloud concept in Google Cloud is way better than its competitors, although at some point you might find it getting out of the way if you are managing a giant infra."
+Managing VMs, Databases, Kubernetes Clusters, Containerization, etc, played a significant role in considering it.
+The pay-as-you-go cloud concept in Google Cloud is way better than its competitors, although at some point you might find it getting in the way if you are managing a giant infrastructure."

 - Google Cloud BigQuery Review, Zeeshan N.